QubitPi/jersey-webservice-template/docs/docs/security.md

 :::note

-Note that the implementation below depends on 2 JWT libraries:
+Note that the implementation[^1] below depends on 2 JWT libraries:

 ```xml
 <dependency>